Mohamed-faaris/Al-Educational-Tutor/README.md

 #### Subject Selection

-- Choose from 5 different subjects
+- Choose from 6 built-in subjects plus any custom subjects you create
 - Each subject has specialized context and guidance
 - Subject descriptions help you understand what's covered
+- Create custom subjects with your own topics, descriptions, and context

 #### Question Input